 Krabi Tiger Cave Highlights

-Arriving at Tiger Cave Temple, spend some time exploring the lower levels before taking the challenging climb up.
-Legend has it that a tiger once made the main cave his home hence the temples name, ‘Sua’ or ‘Suea’ being Thai for tiger.
-There are still tiger footprints on the floor of the lower temple which is surrounded by mountains and a rich tropical forest.
-You might want to purchase some bananas by the entrance to feed the many monkey occupants, but remember that they can bite and scratch so don’t get too close.
+Arriving at Krabi Tiger Cave, spend some time exploring the lower levels before taking the challenging climb up.
+Legend has it that a tiger once made the main cave his home.
+This gave the temple its name, Wat (temple) Tham (cave) Sua (tiger).
+There are still tiger footprints on the floor of the lower temple.
+You might want to purchase some bananas by the entrance to feed the many monkey occupants.
+Just remember that they can bite and scratch so don’t get too close.

 Krabi Tiger Cave

-- Remarks: Dress respectfully and remember to take a bottle of water with you and to remove any jewellery, sunglasses or valuable items which may be taken by the playful monkeys.
+- Remarks: Dress respectfully and remember to take a bottle of water and some snacks with you before to climb.
+Also, remove any jewellery, sunglasses or valuable items which may be taken by the playful monkeys.
 A visit is best scheduled early in the morning or late afternoon to avoid the midday sun.

-- How to get there: Tiger cave temple is located about three kilometres from Krabi town and easiest reached by mini-bus, taxi or tuk-tuk (arrange a fare with the tuk-tuk driver in advance).
-Alternatively you can take a traditional Thai public bus also known as a songthaew from either Krabi town or from Ao Nang.
-The public bus makes for a really cheap and interesting option where you’ll see plenty of Thai sights and sounds along the way in addition to meeting some locals.
+- How to get there: Krabi Tiger Cave Temple is located about three kilometres from Krabi town and easiest reached by mini-bus, taxi or tuk-tuk.
+You should arrange a fare with the tuk-tuk driver in advance.
+Another option is to take a traditional Thai public bus also known as a songthaew from either Krabi town or from Ao Nang.
+The public bus makes for a really cheap and interesting option where you’ll see plenty of Thai sights and sounds along the way.
 The bus stops at the road next to Wat Tham Sua and from there it takes about 20 minutes on foot.